There Goes the Neighborhood (book): Chapter 3: Dover—A mixed ethnic community in transition

 The chapter begins about how the neighborhood of Dover was a very tight knit community.
-It was mainly people from Eastern Europe that had immigrated over that populated the community.
+It was mainly people from Eastern Europe that had immigrated that over-populated the community.
 The people spoke about how the children used to run around and play and the parents never had to worry about them because if they did anything wrong the parents would know before they even returned home because another parent would discipline them.

 The neighborhood began to change when large numbers of Hispanics moved in and started to overpopulate the community.
 The neighborhood began to experience higher crime rates and the school system began to go downhill with over populated classrooms.
 The school system decided to start busing students out to other neighborhoods that had the extra space.
 These were not very nice neighborhoods and were predominantly African American.
 The parents began to get extremely upset and held many PTA meetings to discuss how they could fix this situation.
 They asked for more schools to be built within the community but it was not within the budget.
 So they then asked that the local magnet school take students from Dover before taking students from other neighborhoods.

 An issue that became very significant to the original Dover community members was the issue of language.
 The current Dover residents had learned English when they immigrated over and thought that the new Hispanic residents should be doing the same.
 The new residents were in no hurry to learn the language and this caused great tension within the community.

 With the increasing crime rate and the population of the community drastically changing the community was experiencing major changes.
 The community groups that were there to hold events such as monthly meetings at local restaurants to discuss how to better the community was losing members and would eventually have to end the tradition.
 The original members of Dover were slowly moving or aging and the only people moving in were Hispanics.

 With the decline of the community traditions such as the award to who has the nicest yard and who is the most involved has led to great dislike from original Dover members.
 The residents did not like the disrespect they were getting from the new group of people moving in.
 Loud music and parties were becoming a common occurrence.
 Also graffiti and trash were being seen all over the city that once held great pride in how clean and safe it was.

-From the community dislike of the new neighbor’s people began to slowly move away and leave the neighborhood to continue to go downhill.
+From the community dislike of the new neighbor's people began to slowly move away and leave the neighborhood to continue to go downhill.